Werewolfgenesis/Data-Structures-Tasks/README.md

 Task 2

-Write a function which accepts an input mathematical expression (string) as parameter and returns the value of the expression.
+Write a program which reads a mathematical expression from a file and then evaluates the expression and writes the result into the same file.

 Sort the priorities by ().